spacetelescope/jdaviz/docs/imviz/displayimages.rst

 of the data there.
 This information is displayed in the top bar of the UI, on the middle-right side.

+By default, the cursor information will correspond to the top image layer in the viewer.
+To change to a specific data-layer, click the layer-icon in the top bar to cycle between "auto", "cursor", or specific data layers.

 Notes on GWCS
 -------------